-I see photographers talking about what ISO they choose to shoot sports on social media.
-But don’t they know you are always trying to pick the lowest ISO possible?
+Photographers talk about the ISOs they choose to shoot sports on social media.
+But don’t they know you always try to pick the lowest ISO possible?

-Some photographers post these comments on social media, saying, “is it possible to get sharp, relatively noise-free images at ISO 16,000?
+Some photographers post these comments on social media: “Is it possible to get sharp, relatively noise-free images at ISO 16,000?
 I pushed it to see what I could get away with, and I hit my level of noise tolerance.”

 Why would you ever shoot a higher ISO if you can get away with a lower ISO?